-Toorak Primary School is committed to welcoming all our new Foundation/Prep students and their families to the school community and to making the transition to school a positive experience for all.
-The Foundation Transition program traditionally runs in late Term 3 into Term 4 in the year preceding school entry.
+Toorak Primary School is committed to welcoming all our new Foundation students and their families to the school community and to making the transition to school a positive experience for all.
+The Foundation Transition program traditionally commences in Term 4 in the year preceding school entry.
 The Program launches with an information session for parents, where the Principal, staff members, student leaders and representatives from the wider school community provide information about school programs and curriculum.
-This session is supplemented by a comprehensive information pack, including ideas to promote student wellbeing, parking maps, requirements for volunteering in class etc.
+This session is supplemented by a comprehensive online information, including ideas to promote student wellbeing, requirements for volunteering in class, uniform purchasing, school payments etc.

 To help support students as they transition from one year level to another, we hold internal transitions sessions towards the end of Term 4.
 These sessions provide opportunities for all students to meet their future teacher, and to become familiar with the expectations and opportunities for the following year.

 Toorak Primary School has a designated transition coordinator to support parents and guardians in identifying and applying for a secondary school.

 In April each year, the transition coordinator will send parents/guardians an information pack and application form.
 This form must be filled in and returned to Toorak Primary School.

 Primary schools identify the designated neighbourhood government secondary school for each Year 6 student based on the student’s permanent residential address in Year 6.
 The designated neighbourhood school is the secondary school within closest proximity to the student’s permanent residential address.
 The website https://www.findmyschool.vic.gov.au/ is used to determine the closest government school to a student’s permanent residence.
 However, some secondary schools have a designated neighbourhood zone, and a parent/guardian or the primary schools transition coordinator can check that students live within this zone prior to sending off the application form.
 The primary school will transfer the application form to Government Secondary Schools.
 All students in Victoria receive conformation of the successful application of a student’s placement on a set day in August.